 • 2 tablespoons unsalted butter

-• 1/2 teaspoon vanilla bean paste or extract (Note 3)
+• 1/2 teaspoon vanilla bean paste or vanilla extract, see note 2

 Instructions

-• MICROWAVE: Add the entire bag of chocolate wafers, 2 tablespoons butter, 1/2 cup cream, and 1/8 teaspoon salt to a large, shallow, microwave-safe bowl.
-Microwave in bursts of 30 seconds, stirring between each burst for 20 seconds, until mostly melted (about 90 seconds total).
+• Add the chocolate wafers, butter, cream, and salt to a large, microwave-safe bowl.
+Microwave in bursts of 30 seconds, stirring between each burst for 20 seconds, until mostly melted.
+About 90 seconds total.
 It's ok if it's not totally melted.
-Stir and then cover the bowl with a large plate or pot lid and let stand for 5 minutes without disturbing.
+Stir, cover, and let stand for 5 minutes without disturbing.

-• SCOOP OUT PORTIONS: Set out a tray and line it with parchment paper.
-Use a tablespoon measuring spoon to scoop out the chocolate and then use a spoon to coax the chocolate out of the measuring spoon and onto the lined tray in small blobs (we aren't rolling yet!)
+• Set out a tray and line it with parchment paper.
+Use a tablespoon measuring spoon to scoop out the chocolate and then use a spoon to coax the chocolate out of the measuring spoon and onto the lined tray in small blobs.

-• CHILL AGAIN: Place the tray of chocolate blobs in the fridge for at least 20 minutes, preferably 30 minutes, uncovered.
-This will dry out the chocolate slightly so it will be easier to roll.
+• Place the tray of chocolate blobs in the fridge for 30 minutes, uncovered.
+This will dry out the chocolate slightly so it's easier to roll.

-• ROLL: After 30 minutes, remove the tray from the fridge and, working quickly, roll them into balls.
-Place the tray back in the fridge at any time if the balls are getting too hard to roll because your hands are too warm or the temperature of the kitchen is too warm.
+• After 30 minutes, remove the tray from the fridge.
+Quickly roll the blobs into balls.
+If the blobs become sticky or difficult to roll, place the tray back in the fridge.
 Once rolled, return each ball to the sheet pan.
 When all the balls are rolled, place the pan in the fridge again for 10 minutes.

-• COAT: While the balls are firming for 10 minutes, set out your preferred coatings in small shallow bowls.
-We like rolling some in finely shredded coconut, some in cocoa powder, and some in powdered sugar.
+• While the balls are firming for 10 minutes, set out your preferred coatings in small shallow bowls.
+I like rolling some in finely shredded coconut, cocoa powder, and powdered sugar.
 Roll balls into toppings and serve truffles at room temperature.
-(If truffles are chilled, pull them out of the fridge and let them come to room temperature before enjoying -- this is where they have the melt-in-your-mouth consistency.)

 Video